A Robust Framework of Chromosome Straightening with ViT-Patch GAN: Methodology

 \subsection{{SL-matching} Scheme}

-In addition to proposing a ViT-Patch discriminator to improve generalization, empirically, we found that a large shape difference between the \textit{test source} and \textit{test driving} chromosome, led to significant distortion.
+In addition to proposing a ViT-Patch discriminator to improve generalization, empirically, we found a large shape difference between the \textit{test source} and \textit{test driving} chromosome, leading to significant distortion.
 To alleviate this problem, we propose a Size-LPIPS matching scheme ({SL-matching}) to select a \textit{test driving} with a similar size and shape for each \textit{test source} image.
-The {SL-matching} scheme comprises two phases.
+The {SL-matching} scheme is comprised of two phases.
 In {Phase 1} we perform a line-by-line scan of the chromosome image and record the midpoint of each line containing non-zero pixels.
 The resulting set of midpoints is first smoothed using a moving average algorithm, and its {length} calculated.
-Next, we perform a column-by-column scan, where we take the x-axis coordinates of all non-zero pixel columns as the {width}.
+Next, we perform a column-by-column scan, where we take the \textit{x}-axis coordinates of all non-zero pixel columns as the {width}.
 The top three candidates whose {lengths} and {widths} are most similar to the corresponding \textit{test source} are selected.
 In {Phase 2} we calculate the perceptual score between a \textit{test source} and each candidate chromosome.
 This score is the average result generated by LPIPS with AlexNet and VGG backbones~\cite{zhang2018unreasonable}.
-Finally, the selected image has the largest size and perceptual similarity.\footnote{Our detailed codes of ViT-Patch GAN and {SL-matching} scheme would be publicly available on Github after the double-blind review.}
+Finally, the selected image has the largest size and perceptual similarity.